afduarte/honours/Notes.md

 Add properties to users to group on (example specialists vs non-specialists, age groups, nationality... etc) There is also a possibility for annotators to communicate with the admins by submitting a not with every annotation

+The more complex annotation metric system should allow researchers to collect data about annotation so research on the process of annotation can be done.

 ### Live-testing feature

 Allow admins to test their project configuration as it is being created by putting an excerpt of the input data through the configuration as it will at runtime.